- Latin America

 NEAREST AIRPORT Kilimanjaro or Arusha.

 Return transfers are included from Kilimanjaro airport or Arusha on the first and last days of the safari.
-Private transfers can be arranged at other times (extra cost).
+Private transfers can also be arranged (extra cost).

-Flights should arrive between 06:30 and 23:00 on the first day of the safari.
-Flights on the last day should depart after 15:00.
+Flights can arrive at any time on the first day of the safari.
+Flights on the last day must depart after 15:00.

 Kilimanjaro airport is served from Europe by KLM, which flies daily from Amsterdam.
 Qatar Airlines via Doha offer good arrival and departure times.
-Turkish Airlines also offer a popular route, but the very early morning arrival time will mean additional accommodation will be required on this night.
+Turkish Airlines also offer a popular route, but the very early morning arrival time will mean additional accommodation will be required for one night.

 Starting from Kaskazi Horse Safaris base on the outskirts of Arusha Town, the area lies at an altitude of 1,400m above sea level, which offers an ideal climate for horses and riding.
 The stables have a magnificent view of Mount Meru, with Mount Kilimanjaro itself emerging to the north on a clear day.

 Tanzania lies just south of the equator and on the whole enjoys a tropical climate.
 There are two rainy seasons, the short and the long rains.
 The long rains, called Masika, fall from mid-March to May, and the shorter rains, called Mvuli, fall from November to mid-January.
 The cooler climate is during the dry season and lasts from May to October.

 Being close to the equator, and with an altitude of approximately 1,400 m (4,600 ft), the temperature is relatively consistent.